Aneurysm Repair Surgery Options

 The two main types of aneurysm repair surgery are:

 - Open aneurysm repair – This procedure is the standard approach to repairing an abdominal aortic aneurysm.
 After making a long incision in the abdomen, the surgeon removes the weakened portion of the aorta and replaces it with a coil or tube-shaped graft to strengthen the affected area and promote proper blood flow.

 - Endovascular aneurysm repair – A potentially effective alternative to an open repair for some patients with an abdominal aortic aneurysm or a thoracic aortic aneurysm, this minimally invasive procedure is performed from within the affected blood vessel.
 After making a few small incisions in the groin, the surgeon inserts a miniature camera and specialized surgical instruments.
 Guided by high-resolution, real-time imaging, the surgeon then threads a long, thin catheter into the aorta and places a stent grant to reinforce the weakened vessel walls.

 After an open aneurysm repair, most patients spend a few days in the hospital, then recover gradually over the next several weeks and achieve a full recovery within approximately three months.
 Because an endovascular aneurysm repair does not require large incisions, the recovery period is generally quicker, although most patients have regular CT imaging exams to help ensure that the graft is functioning properly.

 The team of heart and vascular specialists at Tampa General Hospital utilizes state-of-the-art techniques and technologies to provide our patients with comprehensive aneurysm treatment services, including innovative aneurysm repair surgery.
-Because of our commitment to excellent care, U.S. News & World Report has recognized Tampa General Hospital as “high performing" in Cardiology & Heart Surgery, meaning we are ranked in the top 10% in the nation.
+Because of our commitment to excellent care, U.S. News & World Report has recognized Tampa General Hospital as “high performing" in Heart & Vascular care, meaning we are ranked in the top 10% in the nation for 2023-24.